yain22/bayesestdft/README.md

 # Goal

-This R package implements the power analysis simulation described in the paper: Lee, S.Y. \emph{A note on the sample size formula for a win ratio endpoint}. \textit{Statistics in Medicine} (provisionally accepted).
+This R package implements the power analysis simulation described in the paper: Lee, S.Y.
+A note on the sample size formula for a win ratio endpoint.
+Statistics in Medicine (provisionally accepted) 2025:00(00):0-00.

 # Install R package
 ```r